msinton/random/Data-Intensive-Applications.md

 - in async replica system, recent writes may be lost when leader unavailable
 - power cut, SSDs can violate data loss guarantees
 - files/data on disk can corrupt

+### Isolation Levels:
+### Read committed
+To me, this means: writes respect transactions, and can't read what hasn't been committed

+1. only see data that has been committed (No dirty reads)
+2. only overwrite committed data (No dirty writes)

+### Repeatable read and Snapshot Isolation
+To me, this means: reads are effectively acquire a lock in the same way as a write (but without the perf problems)

+Often needed in order to make a backup - otherwise state can be inconsistent

+### Implementation
+a) version objects by the transaction Id affecting them
+b) B-tree append only, root node changes with each update (CouchDB, Datomic, LMDB), each root provides a consistent snapshot.
+Requires a background process for garbage collection and compaction.

+#### Repeatable read
+No-one really knows what it means.
+Defined before Snapshot Isolation existed.
+There is a formal definition but most vendors don't adhere to it.
+MySQL and PSQL term their Snapshot Isolation as RR.

+### Lost Updates
+One of the concurrent write problems (as is dirty writes)

+Example, 2 users trying to increment a counter.
+Result is as if only one increment done, since both "reads" of current value take the original and inc concurrently.

+#### Atomic write operations
+Lock on the object being read. aka _cursor stability_

+  Update counters set value = value + 1 where key = 'foo';

+Not always possible, e.g. updating a Wiki doc involves arbitrary text editing.

+#### Explicit locking
+Example, games where 2 players can move same piece and require game logic validation to pass first.
+The lock prevents a concurrent move.

+   Begin transaction; select ... for update;
+   -- check valid in application code
+   Update ...; Commit;

+?
+What if not valid - need to release with the commit.

+I'm not keen on this - there is complexity that I think could be handled better by instead just ensuring all users of the same game have their actions processed as a stream in a single thread in the application.

+#### Auto detection of lost updates
+We could allow them to happen and then detect and abort a trx in the event.

+Benefits
+- Snapshot Isolation can be used for this detection.
+MySQL does not do this, so some argue it fails to provide true snapshot isolation.
+- do not require application code to use any special features - can forget to use atomic operations and ok?

+**Question I have:**
+So a trx is aborted - which means the application sees a failed trx.
+Which means it can retry it.
+Is it always this simple?

+#### Compare-and-set
+Can fail because the where clause could be reading from an old version!
+So the set succeeds but the compare was actually false!

+  basically: If value = x, set value = y